charbz/gophers/README.md

 )
 ```

-### Basic Sets
+### Sets

 Sets are collections of unique elements.
-Sets inherit all operations from Collection, and have a few additional convenience methods for set operations.
+Sets also implement the Collection interface, and offer additional methods for set operations.

 ```go
 import (